ander-son-almeida/iso-crypto/README.md

 To perform predict adjustments, initially, a dataset must be created, this dataset must be created only once and updated using the "update_dataset".

-To perform forecast adjustments, initially a dataset must be created, this dataset must be created only once and updated using the "update_dataset" file.

 Two options are available for tracking forecasts:

 - The "predict" file when executed displays its results through matplotlib.
 In this option, a .png file is saved when the R² is greater than 0.80.